-The Mogford Hotels and Restaurants Group is inviting entries for its sixth annual short story prize.
-The winner will receive £10,000 (approximately US$13,000) and the competition is open to writers worldwide.
+The Arkansas International is inviting entries for its second annual emerging writer’s prize.
+The winner will receive US$1000 and publication.
+The prize is only open to writers who have not yet published a full-length book.

 The Arkansas International is a journal of literature from the University of Arkansas Program in Creative Writing and Translation.
 Its first issue was published in Fall 2016 with the aim of publishing the best fiction, poetry, essays, comics and works in translation from the United States and abroad.

 Aftermath, a new publication dedicated high-quality fiction exploring the collapse of human civilisation, is inviting entries to its inaugural short story prize.

 Aftermath’s focus on climate change and environmental disaster is unapologetically bleak: the editors believe that time is running out for humankind.
 Through this new venture, they hope to publish cautionary stories and raise the awareness of the dangers the planet is facing.

 The Moth Magazine is currently inviting entries from writers around the world to its annual short story prize.
 The winner will receive €3000.

 This prize is open to previously unpublished works of fiction up to 5000 words.
 In addition to the €3000 (approximately US$3700) first prize, a second prize will be awarded with the winner to receive a writing retreat at Circle of Misse, located in the south of France’s Loire Valley plus €250.
 The third prize winner receives €1000 and all three winners will have their stories published in the autumn issue of The Moth.

 Ploughshares Emerging Writer’s Contest is currently accepting entries from writers of fiction, nonfiction and poetry who have not yet published or self-published a book.